 Things are probably starting to settle down this month.
-The visitors have stopped, your body is returning to normal and your baby is likely to be more settled and more predictable.
+The visitors have stopped, your body is recovering from birth and your baby is hopefully a bit more settled and more predictable.
 Now might be a good time to reread the seven tips on surviving your baby’s first year!

-Also ‘settling down’ this month will be your breastfeeding.
+If you are breastfeeding, you’ll also probably notice that your supply will also be ‘settling down’ by now.
 You probably don’t leak anymore and your breasts probably don’t feel as full.
 This doesn’t mean that you’re losing your supply of breastmilk.
 Your body has sorted out how much milk is needed and is responding to that demand.

-This month your baby will discover his hands – he might spend ages watching them (and chewing on them) and seeing what they can do!
-He will enjoy lying back and kicking his legs and, if you’ve been giving him heaps of tummy time, he might be able stay on his belly to play for about 10-15 minutes at a time.
+This month your baby will discover their hands – they might spend ages watching them (and chewing on them) and seeing what they can do!
+Your baby will enjoy lying back and kicking their legs and, if you’ve been giving them heaps of tummy time, baby might be able stay on their belly to play for about 10-15 minutes at a time.

 For your own peace of mind, don’t be tempted to compare your baby to others.
 All babies are different and all progress differently.

 The comparison likely to cause you the most amount of grief will be to do with sleeping.
-If you’re still waking two or three times a night it might seem like every other baby in the world is already sleeping through.
+If you’re still waking two or three times a night (which is perfectly normal) it might seem like every other baby in the world is already sleeping through.
 Remember that everyone’s definition of ‘sleeping through’ is different.
-Some people say five hours or missing a feed is ‘sleeping through’, some say their baby sleeps through even though they don’t actually put their baby to bed until late at night.
-Some people might lie about their baby’s sleeping habits and others, the lucky ones, might actually have a baby who sleeps from 7pm-7am every night (but even this could change when their baby gets more active, who knows?).
+Some people say five hours or missing a feed is ‘sleeping through’, some say their baby sleeps through even though they don’t put them to bed until late at night.
+Some people might actually lie about their baby’s sleeping habits and others, the lucky ones, might have a baby who sleeps from 7pm-7am every night (but even this could change when their baby gets more active, who knows?).